stephanieesha/Brain_Teaser/README.md

 # Brain_Teaser

-In this game, there will be a card of 12 tiles in which two tiles (a pair) are identical.
-When I click two non identical tile, there should be an animated way of showing that my choice is wrong.
-When I click identical tiles, there should be another unique animated way of showing that my choice is right.
-When I successfully complete the game, I should have a congratulations message that shows me my score.
+In this game, there are 12 cards in which two cards each (a pair), are identical.
+When you click two non identical cards, there would be an animated way of showing that your choice is wrong.
+When you click identical cards, there would be another unique animated way of showing that your choice is right.
+When you successfully complete the game, you would get a congratulations message that shows your score.